Ayush-iitkgp/Ayush-iitkgp.github.io/posts/ctr-analysis-using-spark.md

 In new versions, Spark started to support Dataframes which is conceptually equivalent to a dataframe in R/Python.
 Dataframe support in Spark has made it comparatively easy for users to switch to Spark from Pandas using a very similar syntax.
 In this section, I would jump to coding and show how the CTR analysis that is done in Pandas can be migrated to Spark.

+Before, I jump into the coding, I would like to introduce some of the keywords used in the code:

+*Effective CPC*:Total money spent / Total number of clicks

+*Label*: It is either 0 or 1 (1 signifies that the click happened and 0 is for no click)

+*Win Price*: The price paid to win the on-spot auction

+*Bid CPC*: The price the advertizer is willing to pay for the impression

+**How is Win Price different from Bid CPC?**

+If an exchange is using [First Price Auction](https://en.wikipedia.org/wiki/First-price_sealed-bid_auction), the win pice and the bid cpc is same but if the exchange is using [Second Price Auction](https://en.wikipedia.org/wiki/Generalized_second-price_auction), the advertizer with the highest bid CPC wins but it pays the price equivalent to the second highest bid cpc hence the win price is less than the bid cpc.

 ## **Setting up notebook and importing libraries**

 #### **Pandas**